 The word phonics can sometimes seem abstract or overwhelming.
 Parents and teachers alike often feel afraid they won’t teach reading in the “correct” order and then what they are doing won’t be effective.
 Here I will break down the basic steps to teach a child to read using phonics.
-Phonics is all about helping children understand the parts/sounds of a word and to put these parts together in different ways to create different words.
+When you teach phonics you are helping children understand the parts/sounds of a word and to put these parts together in different ways to create different words.

 1. Letters and letter sounds.

 Practice making letters in as many different ways as possible!
 Engage the senses by having students write them in the air, write them on whiteboards, and write them with shaving cream, write them using Popsicle sticks.

 People will suggest introducing anywhere from 1 to 5 letters in a week.
 Personally, I introduce 3-4 and even my ESL students can manage that speed.

 - Let your boys drive a car on these printable road letters

 - Use your whole body to make letters with these body poses.

 - Find letters in a bin, or go on a scavenger hunt.